ofg/hargassner-monitoring/README.md

 # hargassner-monitoring
 Monitoring of Hargassner heating while pulling data from Hargassner Web-API.

+## Features
+* Pulls data from Hargassner Web-API
+* Configuration of credentials for Hargassner Web-API or InfluxDB via YMAL configuraton file
+* Extracts widget names and values automatically and stores them into InluxDB: The widget name serves as measurement name in InfluxDB and the installation information (ID, name, slug) are used as tags.
+* Maps state names to numerical values for persitance with InfluxDB, see [Status value mappings](#status-value-mappings)
+* Verbose logging into rotating files (5 files, max 10 MB per file)
+* Console log level can be configured via configuration file

 # Preconditions

 * Hargassner heating installation sends data vie its Internet Gateway to Hargassner